GORA-SAG/APIGateway-Postman-Collection/GatewayAPIs/Policy Management/Policies/readme.md

+# Author
-Author: Gokul Raj S
+Gokul Raj S

+# Supported Version
-Supported Version: 10.1
+10.1 and above

-Supported API Types: All
+# Supported API Types
+All

-Explanation:
+# Explanation:
-Policy payload contains the payload to create policy in API Gateway.
+PolicyPayload.json contains the payload to create policy in API Gateway.
 API Gateway consist of several types of policies.

 They are
   1. SCOPE - Scope Level Policy